commenthol/date-holidays/README.md

 The `--min` switch removes dependencies which are not required for the countries selected.
 You may not be able to use the full set of rules in case you want to add custom rules.

-Alternatively you may use the `--omit` option.
+Alternatively, you may use the `--omit` option.

 Manually use